Invariance of the Gerstenhaber algebra structure on Tate-Hochschild cohomology: Singular infinitesimal deformation theory

 \section{Singular infinitesimal deformation theory}

-In this section, we follow \cite{Kel} to develop a theory of singular infinitesimal deformations of modules.
-Let $k$ be a field and $R$ be an augmented commutative differential graded $k$-algebra and denote by $\bfn$ the kernel of the augmentation $R\rightarrow k$.
-We always suppose that $\dim_k\bfn<\infty$ throughout this section.
+In this section, we follow \cite{Kel} and develop the singular infinitesimal deformation theory of the identity bimodule.
+Let $k$ be a field and $R$ be an augmented commutative dg $k$-algebra.
+We denote by $\bfn$ the kernel of the augmentation $R\rightarrow k$.
+We always suppose that $\dim_k\bfn<\infty$.